MicrosoftDocs/windows-driver-docs-ddi/wdk-ddi-src/content/wiamindr_lh/ns-wiamindr_lh-_wia_property_info.md

 ### -field lAccessFlags

 Specifies the access and property attribute flags for a property.
-See the Microsoft Windows SDK documentation for a list of WIA property attribute flags.
+For more information, see [Property Attributes](https://docs.microsoft.com/windows/win32/wia/-wia-property-attributes).

 ### -field vt